My Quiet Kitchen

 Instructions

-• NOTES: this makes a fairly small amount of dressing, less than 1 cup (enough for 2 to 4 people).
-If making for a big batch of pasta salad or if you want plenty of leftovers, use the toggle button above to change the ingredient amounts to a double batch.
+• NOTES: this makes a fairly small amount of dressing, about ½ cup (enough for 2 or 3 people).
+If preparing for a big batch of pasta salad or if you want leftovers, definitely make a double batch.

-Also, I recommend making this dressing several hours in advance to allow time for the flavors to mingle.
+Also, I recommend preparing the dressing several hours in advance to allow time for the flavors to mingle.

 • In a bowl combine the aquafaba, lemon juice and vinegar.
 Add the miso and whisk until the miso is dissolved.